Tasmanian travel writer Andrew Strikis of Lap of Tasmania shares the best things to do in Tasmania on a road trip around the Australian island.

 From the effervescent wineries of the Tamar to the vibrant festivals of Hobart city in the south, it is a foodie’s dream.

 The best thing?
-The island is tiny, making a road trip the perfect way to explore Tasmania's rivers, valleys, and snow-dusted alpine peaks.
+The island is tiny, making road trips the perfect way to explore Tasmania's rivers, valleys, and snow-dusted alpine peaks.

 What to see on a Tasmania Road Trip